 #4 Have a natural email conversation

-Ask your addressees to reply to your emails, so the conversation looks natural.
+To improve your domain reputation ask your addressees to reply to your emails, so the conversation looks natural.
 Exchange a couple of emails with each other for a few weeks.
 Then check whether the reputation of your domain got better or, if necessary, continue the process.

-Domain reputation recovery process is quite similar to the domain warm-up process that you can read more about in this blog post:
+The domain reputation recovery process is quite similar to the domain warm-up process that you can read more about in this blog post:

 The difference is that it takes a bit more time and effort because your starting point is negative, not neutral, reputation.
 The recovery process requires much more effort on your part.

 How to improve domain reputation – final words

 If you stay persistent with the recovery process and keep away from cold email bad practices, your domain will surely regain its good reputation.
 But most importantly, you should identify the reason why your domain reputation got damaged, draw conclusions and treat it as a lesson for the future.